Federated Multi-Task Clustering: Our Proposed Method

 \subsubsection{Server-Side Tensorial Correlation Module}

 The server-side tensorial correlation module of our framework is designed to tackle the {inter-client challenge}, where existing methods fail to leverage the latent correlations among heterogeneous clients.
 We hypothesize that while local models $\{\mathbf{W}_t\}$ are personalized to distinct data distributions, they share a common underlying structure governed by the semantic nature of the tasks\cite{8587123, WEN2021207}.
+This assumption aligns with recent findings in subspace clustering, where low-rank representation learning has been shown to effectively capture shared subspace structures and enhance intra-cluster cohesion\cite{10552250}.

 To explicitly model this relationship, the server-side tensorial correlation module organizes the collection of local models into a third-order tensor $\bm{\mathcal{W}} \in \mathbb{R}^{d \times k \times m}$.
+This tensorization strategy is inspired by recent advances in ensemble clustering, where stacking multiple matrices into a tensor and minimizing the tensor Schatten p-norm has proven effective in extracting common shared information while eliminating noise\cite{10745551}.
 Unlike simple parameter averaging, we impose a low-rank constraint on $\bm{\mathcal{W}}$ to capture the high-order correlations across clients.
-This tensor-based regularization\cite{Wen_AAAI_2021} acts as a global knowledge sharing mechanism: it filters out client-specific noise and distills the shared structural knowledge into a common low-dimensional subspace.
+Inspired by recent advances demonstrating the effectiveness of tensor Schatten p-norm in capturing complementary information and structural correlations across multiple views\cite{10858065}, we adopt this regularization to distill the shared knowledge among heterogeneous clients.This tensor-based regularization\cite{Wen_AAAI_2021} acts as a global knowledge sharing mechanism: it filters out client-specific noise and distills the shared structural knowledge into a common low-dimensional subspace.
 This ensures that the learning of each client is supported by the collective wisdom of all tasks.
 The global regularization term is defined as:

 where $\beta$ is a hyperparameter that controls the strength of the collaboration.
 A larger $\beta$ forces the client models to be more similar, while a smaller $\beta$ allows for greater personalization.
 This term, managed by the server with access to all $\{\mathbf{W}_t\}$, forms the core of our collaborative learning strategy.